* AlternativeCharacterInterpretation: The movie is this for many historical figures.

 ** Anything and everything involving the chronology of the events involved- see ArtisticLicenseHistory.

 ** In the film, Shakespeare's peers are baffled at the idea of a play written entirely in verse.
-In that time period, however, ''every'' play was written mostly or entirely in verse.
+In that time period, however, ''every'' play was written mostly or entirely in verse, and Shakespeare himself only ever wrote ''one''--''Theatre/RichardII''--that was ''entirely'' in verse.

-* GeniusBonus: [[InvertedTrope Inverted]].
-The film can be pretty hard to understand without some prior knowledge of Shakespeare and his time period, due to the AnachronicOrder of the plot.
-However, if you ''do'' have that knowledge, [[EnragedByIdiocy the inaccuracies in the film will drive you mad.]]
+* GeniusBonus: The film can be pretty hard to understand without some prior knowledge of Shakespeare and his time period, due to the AnachronicOrder of the plot.
+Granted, the more you know about Shakespeare and Elizabethean England, the more holes you'll see in the film, though that could be considered a genius bonus of a different type.